JaQuon C Reeves Scholarship Fund

 Two letters of recommendation

 One letter must be from a faculty or staff member at your high school and the other from a community leader.
 Letters of recommendation should be original and should not be duplicates of college recommendation letters.
-Both letters must be on letterhead.
-All materials must be received by the deadline.
+Letter from school administrator must be on school letterhead.
+All documentation must be received by the deadline.

-Upload a senior photo.
+Upload a senior photo. (e.g., cap & gown, senior photo, or professional headshot photo).
 The photo will accompany announcement of the award recipient.